apache/jackrabbit-site/src/site/markdown/creating-releases.md

     Guava (see [OAK-7182](https://issues.apache.org/jira/browse/OAK-7182)).
 12. For Oak releases that support a range of Guava versions (right now 1.22), make sure the system builds and tests with the highest version in the range as well (see `guava.osgi.import` property in `oak-parent/pom.xml`) - right now that is 20.0.
     Use `-Pguava-latest` for the tests.
+(This step can likely be removed soon, as Oak 1.22 will stay on the old release of Guava due to compatibility issues)
 13. When doing "stable" release (even-numbered), check that we do not have dependencies to unstable releases.
 In particular, stable releases of Oak should not reference unstable Jackrabbit releases (if this is the case,